JasleenKaur-12/8queen-problem/README.md

-# obst
+# 8queen
-This is optimal binary search tree program in python.
+This is 8queen program in python.